PaulLerner/PaulLerner.github.io/_teaching/2020-polytech-ta.md

 ---
-title: "Teacher Assistant at Polytech Paris-Saclay (2020-2023)"
+title: "Teacher Assistant"
 collection: teaching
-permalink: /teaching/2020-polytech-ta
+type: "Undergraduate course"
+venue: "Polytech Paris-Saclay"
+date: "2020-2023"
 ---

 I was Teacher Assistant of Frédéric Voisin for introduction to imperative programming in C++ to students in preparatory classes.